Luciffffer/BiteFind/README.md

 # BiteFind
-React native food app for mobile development exam 2022.
+React native app that just displays a bunch of dishes and recipes.
+This is an exam assignment for Mobile Dev in my college education.
-Nothing much to see here.
+So ye nothing much to see here.